lawrencecpaulson/lawrencecpaulson.github.io/_posts/2025-12-05-History_of_Proof_Assistants.md

 These proofs were not at the level of code or bits;
 buggy implementations could and did emerge.

-Twenty years ago (2005), the big thing that caught everyone's eye was [George Gonthier's formalisation](https://rdcu.be/eSgTy) (in Coq) of the Four Colour Theorem.
+In 2005, the big thing that caught everyone's eye was [George Gonthier's formalisation](https://rdcu.be/eSgTy) (in Coq) of the Four Colour Theorem.
-Most educated people had heard of the theorem already, and its history is fascinating.
-Numerous proofs had been attempted and rejected since the mid 19th century.
+Most educated people had heard of the theorem already, and its history is fascinating: numerous proofs had been attempted and rejected since the mid 19th century.
 The 1977 proof by Appel and Haken was questioned because it relied on a lot of ad-hoc computer code.
 Suddenly, despite the still unwelcome involvement of computers,